acbsp/bonafide.guru/en/contents.rst

 them.
 All He says has a deep meaning, these particular words are equally applicable to all of us and to all spiritual masters.

-In commentary to Bhagavad-gita (4.34.) it is said that blindly following spiritual master is *condemned*.
+In commentary to Bhagavad-gītā (4.34.) it is said that blindly following spiritual master is *condemned*.
 So we should use our intellegence to know whom to worship, whom to follow and where shall we arrive.
 Our ISKCON “gurus” can not occupy the position of *diksha-guru* ― they do